marc2332/freya/crates/elements/src/_docs/events/mouseup.md

-The `click` event fires when the user starts and ends a click in an element with the left button of the mouse.
+The `mouseup` event fires when the user ends the click in an element with the left button of the mouse.

 Event Data: [`MouseData`](crate::events::MouseData)